 Together with Esther Keymolen, he leads the interdisciplinary NWO-MVI CHAIN project: 'Blockchain in the network society: transparency, trust and legitimacy by design' (2020-2024).

 Jurgen Goossens teaches constitutional and administrative law courses.
 He holds a Senior Qualification Education (SKO) and is regularly involved in educational innovation projects.

 Goossens teaches the courses 'Introduction to constitutional law', 'Legal protection against the government', and ‘Government and governance’.
 He regularly embarks on educational innovation endeavors, such as the use of interactive videos and knowledge clips, the use of an online whiteboard and visual collaboration platform (Miro), and the development of the serious game ‘Constitutional Temptations’.
 In 2021, he was nominated by the Executive Board as Tilburg University’s Teacher of the Year.

 Jurgen Goossens is regularly involved in interdisciplinary research projects, most recently related to the rule of law conditions for the use of algorithms (smart contracts) and distributed technologies (blockchain).

 He has been awarded 1 million euros for conducting research into transparent, trustworthy, legitimate applications of blockchain technology by the Dutch government in the complex network society.
 The project is financed by the Dutch Research Council (NWO) as well as a consortium of five public and seven private parties.
 See press release.

-Goossens is available for professional trainings and workshops.
+Goossens is available for professional trainings, presentations, lectures, keynotes and workshops.
 Moreover, he has an expertise in communicating scientific research to a broader audience.